Our Serious Injury Solicitors have considerable experience of dealing with serious injuries and life changing injuries claims.

 We also act for and support their families too.
 We provide help and advice to your loved ones and will also advise you if any of your relatives can pursue compensation themselves for a secondary victim claim.

-We’re proud to have some very experienced lawyers in our personal injury teams who are well recognised in the industry, as well as some exceptionally talented junior Solicitors.
+We’re proud to have some very experienced Solicitors and Lawyers in our personal injury teams who are well recognised in the industry, as well as some exceptionally talented junior Solicitors.

-Our team are passionate about ensuring that as the innocent victim of an accident, you get the access to justice you deserve.
+Our team are passionate about ensuring that as the innocent victim of a serious accident, you get the access to justice you deserve.

 And we’re very fortunate to work with some world class clinicians, including doctors, nurses, occupational therapists, physiotherapist, psychologists, cosmetic surgeons and prosthetics experts, who can recommend the very best and most appropriate treatment and care package for you.